mumuki/mulang/README.md

 1. `doesTypeTest`
 1. `hasAssignmentReturn`
 1. `hasCodeDuplication`: **any paradigm** has the given code simple literal code duplication?
+1. `hasLongParameterList`: **any paradigm** does a given method/function/predicate take too many parameters?
 1. `hasMisspelledIdentifiers`: **any paradigm** an identifier is not a domain language dictionary's word and not part of its jargon
 1. `hasRedundantBooleanComparison`
 1. `hasRedundantGuards`